NodeSitecore/sitecore-cli/docs/usage/getting-started.md

 ### Add NPM tasks for Visual Studio<Bagde text="recommanded" />

-To simlify your workflow with Visual Studio, it's recommanded to create npm tasks in your `package.json` to clean, build or publish your solution.
+To simplify your workflow with Visual Studio, it's recommanded to create npm tasks in your `package.json` to clean, build or publish your solution.

 ```json
 {